jiwidi/las-pytorch/README.md

 ## Results

+Still training lel

 ## How to run it

 ### Requirements
 Code is setup to run with both the mozilla [Common voice](https://voice.mozilla.org/en/datasets) dataset and the [LibriSpeech](https://www.openslr.org/12) dataset.
-If you want to run the code you should download the datasets and extract them under data/ to follow the following structure:
+If you want to run the code you should download the datasets and extract them under data/ or run the script `utils/download_data.py` which will download it and extract it in the following format:

 ### Data
 ```